Portsmouth nursery thrown a lifeline as landlords give tenancy reprieve

-A NURSERY which faced closure has been given a lifeline after its landlords changed their minds over a new tenancy agreement.
+A NURSERY which faced closure has been given a lifeline after its landlords have granted a new tenancy agreement.

-Turtles Nursery in Portsmouth was due to close on December 20 after landlords, Portsmouth Rugby Club, informed owner, Sally Robinson, that she could no longer use the premises.
+Owner, Sally Robinson, had taken the decision to close Turtles Nursery in Portsmouth at the end of the year after landlords, Portsmouth Rugby Club, informed her she would need to find alternative premises.

 After hearing the news, Cara Wright, 27, whose 16-month-old daughter, Darla, attends Turtles, said: ‘I was heartbroken when I got the letter.
-It was ridiculous that an outstanding nursery was having to close.’
+It was ridiculous that an outstanding nursery was closing.’

 Danielle Jones, 34, added: ‘I was absolutely gutted – I actually cried when I got the letter.
 This nursery is a lifeline for me.’

-Families were concerned about the unsettling effect the closure could have on the children, many of whom who had already expressed their sadness at the prospect of “missing their friends”.
+Families were concerned about the unsettling effect the closure could have on the children.

 Local GP, Joanne Stephens, 30, whose daughter Katherine, two, is registered at the nursery, said: ‘It would be very unsettling for the children who are comfortable here.
 Many other nurseries are fully booked.’